-- Steamed: Steaming your broccoli may not sound like the most appetizing thing ever, but it’s one of the healthiest methods.
+- Steamed — Steaming your broccoli may not sound appetizing, but it’s one of the healthiest cooking methods for this vegetable.
 Lightly steaming your broccoli for three to four minutes eliminates epithiospecifier, a heat-sensitive, sulfur-grabbing protein that inactivates sulforaphane.
-Don’t go beyond this specified time as the nutrients will greatly decrease afterward.
+Don’t go beyond this specified time, as the nutrients will decrease afterward.

 - Sautéed — Sautéing broccoli gives it a crispy texture.
 Be sure to use high-quality cooking oil like coconut oil for this method of cooking.
 You can create a simple sautéed broccoli snack by frying it in coconut oil and adding a pinch of salt over high heat.

 - Roasted — If you’re tired of the usual steamed or sautéed broccoli, roasting is a great alternative.
 Simply mix the vegetable with a few teaspoons of coconut oil and a pinch of salt, and then place it in the oven for 20 to 25 minutes at 425 degrees Fahrenheit.

-- Blanched: Blanching is a process that involves boiling the broccoli (or any vegetable) in a large pot of water with a teaspoon of salt.
-Wait for one and a half minutes, remove the broccoli from the pot, then plunge it into ice-cold water to stop the cooking process.
-This helps the broccoli maintain its green color, and removes any bitterness in the flavor.22
+- Blanched — Blanching is a process that involves boiling the broccoli (or any vegetable) in a large pot of water with a teaspoon of salt.
+Wait for one and a half minutes before removing the broccoli from the pot, then plunge it into ice-cold water to stop the cooking process.
+This helps the broccoli maintain its green color, and removes any bitterness in the flavor.26

 2 Amazing Broccoli Recipes You Have to Try

-Like many people, you may have not enjoyed the taste of broccoli because you didn’t like the way it’s cooked.
-But used correctly (and in an enticing way), it can quickly become your favorite vegetable for the years to come.
+Like many people, you may have not enjoyed the taste of broccoli because you didn’t like the way it was cooked.
+But when prepared and cooked correctly, it can become your favorite vegetable for years to come.
 I highly encourage you to check out the two recipes below that use broccoli as the main ingredient.
 Not only are they delicious, but they’re nutritionally fulfilling as well.